mcmah309/anyhow/README.md

 error handling capabilities.

 "anyhow" not only faithfully embodies Rust's standard [Result] monad type but also brings the renowned Rust "anyhow" crate into the Dart ecosystem.
-You can seamlessly employ both the Result type and the Anyhow Result type, either in conjunction or independently, to suit your error-handling needs.
+You can seamlessly employ both the Standard (Base) Result type and the Anyhow Result type, either in conjunction or independently, to suit your error-handling needs.

 ## Intro to Usage